cwcon/push/learn/branching.md

    *Push*, you’ll have access to its `master` branch.
 Think of the `master` branch as the official, approved version of *Push*.

-3. To prepare a submission, you’ll create your own branch to work on (and leave `master` to only contain the official version of *Push*.
-For example, to set up your workspace for an article submission to *Push*, you’ll set up a `submission` branch for yourself to work on:
+3. To prepare a submission, you’ll create your own branch to work on.
+Don’t do any work on the `master` branch itself; it’ll simplify your life if you leave it to only contain the official version of *Push*.
+For example, to set up your workspace to begin writing an article submission to *Push*, you’ll set up a `submission` branch for yourself to work on:

         $ git branch submission

-   Run `git branch` again, and you’ll see that you now have a `submission` branch:
+   Run `git branch` again, and you’ll see that Git now lists a `submission` branch:

        $ git branch
        * master